nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_document_profiles.md

 - **ITK-Medication-List-1** - An NHS Digital profile for recording a snapshot of the list of Medications for the patient.
 - **CareConnect-MedicationStatement-1** - A CareConnect Profile for medication statements.
 The MedicationStatement Resource is a record of a medication that is being consumed by a patient.
 - **CareConnect-Medication-1** - A CareConnect Profile for medication.
 The Medication Resource is primarily used for the identification and definition of a medication.
-- **CareConnect-MedicationOrder-1** - A CareConnect Profile for medication orders.
-The MedicationOrder Resource represents an order for both supply of the medication and the instructions for administration of the medication to a patient.
 - **CareConnect-Medication-Flag-1** - A CareConnect Profile for medication flags.
 The Flag Resource carries prospective warnings of potential issues related to the patient's medications.
 - **ITK-Allergies-List-1** - An NHS Digital profile for recording a snapshot of the list of Allergies for the patient.
 - **CareConnect-AllergyIntolerance-1** - A careConnect Profile for Allergies and adverse reactions.
 The AllergyIntolerance Resource records Risk of harmful or undesirable, physiological response which is unique to an individual and associated with exposure to a substance.